Do you ask yourself ‘What is a Hang Power Clean?’ and ‘What is the difference between a Hang Power Clean and a Power Clean?’

 What is the right start position for the Hang Power Clean?

-The start position of the Hang Power Clean can vary between from hip height to mid shin position, just a few centimetres of the ground.
+The start position of the Hang Power Clean can vary between from hip height to mid shin position, just a few centimeters of the ground.

 Some people distinguish between a High Hang Power Clean and a Low Hang Power Clean, where